 [To be 100% clear, I do not believe that John MacArthur would agree with the image above, nor have anything but condemnation for its message.
 I have only used this image to reflect the attitude of many American Christians throughout our history.
 The image is about the content below, not John MacArthur.]

-Though John MacArthur’s most recent article on Racial Reconciliation (RR) continues to rely mostly on innuendo with no attempt to connect the dots, “this sounds like that, so it must be that” type reasoning (which would certainly condemn Calvin as a Marxist and most commentary on John 4 as intersectional), and reads more like baptized conservative politics, there are two points I would like to briefly respond to here.
+Though John MacArthur’s most recent article on Racial Reconciliation (RR) continues to rely mostly on innuendo with no attempt to connect the dots, “this sounds like that so it must be that” type reasoning, and reads more like baptized conservative politics, there are nevertheless two points I would like to briefly respond to here.